c-rxxp-y/n-gon-treasury/README.md

 - wiki for n-gon

 https://3xiondev.github.io/n-gon-upgraded
-- a fun mod with new tech and mechanics (probably the most modded content out of all of them)
+- a fun mod with new tech and mechanics

 https://github.com/kgurchiek/n-gon-mobile
 - n-gon with mobile controls